Are you looking for things to do with pumpkins after Fall is over and done?

 – How to dispose of pumpkins after the season (without really disposing of them)

-- Really, you’re just going to recycle your pumpkins for something better.
+– Really, how you’re just going to recycle your pumpkins for something better.

 And that is the key here of this post.
 Reusing pumpkins for more!
-This post is full of value for you who don’t feel right just throwing pumpkins away.
+This post about fun things to do with pumpkins after fall is full of value for you who don’t feel right just throwing pumpkins away.

 1. Composting or Burying